Soap Opera Hopper Nicolas Coster

 (Nicolas Coster 1975 Photo: Addison, Goldsetin & Walsh)

-He had a recurring role for 15 episodes as Chief/Chief of Detectives J. E. Carson on The Misadventures of Sheriff Lobo starring Claude Akins (1980-1981).
+He had a recurring role for 15 episodes as Chief/Chief of Detectives J. E. Carson on the prime-time series The Misadventures of Sheriff Lobo starring Claude Akins (1980-1981).
 Claude Akins and Nicolas Coster had both been in the TV movie Ebony, Ivory and Jade (1979) with Debbie Allen, Frankie Valli, and Ted Shackelford.

 Nicolas Coster had become an avid boat lover and scuba instructor (since 1974), telling We Love Soaps that he’d formed a scuba school while in New York and taught John F. Kennedy Jr. how to scuba dive.
 He became an instructor-member of the Handicapped Scuba Association and began teaching scuba diving to the disabled in 1982.